 ILD is an acronym for Impression Load Deflation, and it basically measures soft to firm levels of a latex support core.
 A rating of 14 would mean it is extremely soft while 44 would be super firm.
 However, most ratings fall between a 19 and 37 rating.

-ILD describes how easily the material will conform to your body.
-So, if you like to sink into your bed upon contact choose a lower rating.
-If you need a mattress core that will provide excellent support for your entire body then opt for a higher Impression Load Deflation.
-Some mattresses also offer progressive support, so you could enjoy a 20 ILD rating on top, but also be very supported by the 40 ILD bottom layers.
+ILD describes how easily the material will conform to one’s body.
+So, if someone likes to sink into the bed upon contact choose a lower rating.
+If an individual needs a mattress core that will provide excellent support for his or her entire body, then opt for a higher Impression Load Deflation.
+Some mattresses also offer progressive support, so one could enjoy a 20 ILD rating on top, but also be very supported by the 40 ILD bottom layers.

 Advantages of a Latex Support Core